russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who should read Gap Selling

-• Entrepreneurs looking to enhance their persuasive skills and influence.
+Entrepreneurs looking to enhance customer relationships and sales.

 TED Talks